A Tutorial on Meta-Reinforcement Learning: Task Inference Methods

-\paragraph{Task inference with multi-task training} Some research uses the multi-task setting to improve task inference in meta-RL \citep{humplik2019meta,kamienny2020learning,raileanu2020fast,liu2021decoupling,peng2021linear}.
+\paragraph{Task inference with multi-task training} Some research uses the multi-task setting to improve task inference with privileged information \citep{humplik2019meta,kamienny2020learning,raileanu2020fast,liu2021decoupling,peng2021linear}.
 The task representation may contain little task-specific information (e.g., if it is one-hot representation) or task-specific information that is irrelevant to the policy (e.g the amount of oxygen in the kitchen).
+For example, consider the more concrete task of navigation to a goal on the perimeter of a circle, as discussed in Section \ref{section:introduction}.
+In this case, if the task representation is one-hot, it may be useful to instead have access to the $(x_\textrm{goal}, y_\textrm{goal})$ coordinates of the goal.
+Additionally, if the task representation contains the location of an additional irrelevant object, $(x_\textrm{goal}, y_\textrm{goal}, x_\textrm{object}, y_\textrm{object})$, then if may be useful to instead have access to a more parsimonious task descriptor, $(x_\textrm{goal}, y_\textrm{goal})$, that contains the goal location alone.
 In general, the entire MDP does not need to be uniquely identified.
-The agent only needs to identify the variations between MDPs that occur in the task distribution, $p(\mathcal{M})$, and the subset of those variations that change the optimal policy.
+The agent only needs to identify the variations between MDPs that occur in the task distribution, $p(\mathcal{M})$.
+Even more specifically, the agent only needs to identify the subset of those variations that change the optimal policy.